apache/arrow/docs/source/developers/docker.rst

 **To entirely skip building the image:**

-The layer caching mechanism of docker-compose is less reliable than docker's depending on the version, ``cache_from`` build entry and the used backend (docker-py, docker-cli, docker-cli and buildkit).
+The layer-caching mechanism of docker-compose can be less reliable than docker's, depending on the version, the ``cache_from`` build entry, and the used backend (docker-py, docker-cli, docker-cli and buildkit).
 This can lead to different layer hashes - even when executing the same build command repeatedly - eventually causing cache misses full image rebuilds.

-If the image has been already built but the cache doesn't work properly, it can be useful to skip the build phases:
+*If the image has been already built but the cache doesn't work properly*, it can be useful to skip the build phases:

 .. code:: bash

+    # first run ensures that the image is built
+    archery docker run conda-python

+    # if the second run tries the build the image again and none of the files
+    # referenced in the relevant dockerfile have changed, then it indicates a
+    # cache miss caused by the issue desribed above
+    archery docker run conda-python

+    # since the image is properly built with the first command, there is no
+    # need to rebuild it, so manually disable the build phase to spare the
+    # build time
     archery docker run --no-build conda-python

 **Pass environment variables to the container:**

 Most of the build scripts used within the containers can be configured through environment variables.
-Pass them using ``--env`` or ``-e`` CLI options - similarly to ``docker run`` and ``docker-compose run`` interface.
+Pass them using ``--env`` or ``-e`` CLI options - similar to the ``docker run`` and ``docker-compose run`` interface.

 .. code:: bash